 More Reasons they Don’t Run

 Added to the manipulative psychological control, many survivors have come from cultures where work rights are non-existent.
 Also the police in their country can be corrupt or worse involved in slavery.
 So victims can quickly assume it is the same in our country.
-Another reason may be they have very poor English or none at all.
+And another reason may be that they have very poor English or none at all.
 So they don’t know who or how to report.

-Usually they have no identity because passports and possessions have been taken.
+Usually victims have no identity because passports and possessions have been taken.
 Therefore, they have no money or phones or computers.
 Others have been told that they, or someone in their family, will be killed if they run or report.
 Or they will be put in jail or lose their visa.
-They live with this constant fear.
+Victims of modern slavery live with this constant fear.
 Others feel so guilty about being tricked into the situation, that they put up with it rather than expose the shame on their family.
 As the months and years go by, many will squash the thought of freedom, and gradually lose the ability to make their own choices.

 2. Consumers considered slavery to be something that takes place “far away” in locations “abroad”.